ErpNetDocs/webclient/introduction/how-to/functional-panels/available-products.md

 The **Available products** functional panel displays a list of products which are currently in stock for a respective **store**.

-Using it, you can easily add new rows in the document lines of sales orders and a variety of other logistical documents.
+Using it, you can easily adjust existing product quantities or add new rows in the document lines of logistical documents.

 ### Navigation